quavo285/JNU_EC_2019/README.md

 # JNU_EC_2019
-Practice of the network course
+Practice of the network course.
 This project is willing to record my first attempt of Github.
 Thanks